epsy/clize/docs/parser.rst

     def func(breakfast:parameters.one_of('ham', 'spam')):
         """Serves breakfast

-        breakfast: what food to serve
+        :parser breakfast: what food to serve
         """
         print("{0} is served!".format(breakfast))